Extension Competency in the City

 Creating a Credential for Extension Professionals

 A joint effort between the Joint Council of Extension Professionals (JCEP), the Extension Committee on Organization & Policy (ECOP), and eXtension is underway to create a credential for Extension professionals.At the summer board meeting of JCEP in 2018, Scott Reed, the ECOP liaison to JCEP offered the idea of an Extension credential.
 The JCEP Board supported this opportunity and charged a small group to look at a complete a business plan to determine if the financial costs of creating a credential was worthwhile to the JCEP organization.
-Chris Geith, CEO of eXtension, offered the support of eXtension to facilitate creating the competency framework required and needed for a professional credential.
-This is funded, in part, through eXtension’s New Technologies for Ag Extension grant.
+Chris Geith, CEO of Extension Foundation, offered the support of Extension Foundation to facilitate creating the competency framework required and needed for a professional credential.
+This is funded, in part, through Extension Foundation’s New Technologies for Ag Extension grant.
 More information about this Extension Credential will be shared.
-The target for completion is Fall 2019.

 Competency Framework Development